carlonicora/RAW/jinx.md

 @todo|50

 ### Life Points
-Every playing character has 40 life points plus the value of their **Body**.
-When lost, the life points can be recovered by sleeping or meditating (1 every 6 hours) or through medical treatment.
+Every player character has 40 life points plus the value of their **Body**.
+When lost, life points can be recovered by sleeping or meditating (1 every 6 hours) or through medical treatment.

 `life points = 40 + Body`